What is this post about?

 Since I had felt the negative consequences of bad sleep pretty recently, I figured I could conduct a bit of research and use science to improve my own sleep.
 In the following, you can find a summary of what I found out about the right equipment and behavior to improve sleep mixed with my own considerations.

 One piece of framing that I want to provide before diving into the main part is about the money and effort one should be willing to spend to improve our sleep.
 The longer I thought about this question the more I thought the right answer should be: “a lot”.
 Just think of the effect that good vs. bad sleep has on your life and quantify it roughly.
 Let’s assume the difference between good vs. bad sleep results in 30 more productive minutes per day.
 If you value your time at the level of the minimum wage (as a conservative estimate) which is around 10€ in Germany this means you should be willing to pay up to 5€ per day.
 Over a year that makes 5 * 365 = 1825€.
 If you additionally consider all the negative side effects of bad sleep this number gets larger very quickly.
-If you have, for example, a mattress that is way too soft for you, your spine might suffer which can have large consequences for the rest of your life, e.g. while sitting, driving a car, or during sports.
+If you have, for example, a mattress that is way too soft for you, your spine might suffer which can have large consequences for the rest of your life, e.g. while sitting, driving a car, or during exercise.
 Treating these outcomes, which are often only revealed after years and take a long time to fix, is often very expensive and emotionally draining or painful.
 A second example would be our perceived well-being throughout the day.
 I think we all know that there is a noticeable difference between a day after a good night and a bad one.
 One day feels slow, annoying, and unproductive while the other feels faster, more energetic, and more productive.
 While this is harder to quantify financially it is still something that I would be willing to put a lot of effort in to improve consistently.

 The right bed